bfmartin/ksh-got-prompt/README.md

 ## Unit Tests

 If you want to hack on the code, you may be interested in the unit tests.
-To run, run this command:
+To run, use this command:

 ~~~
   make test